dapr/docs/daprdocs/content/en/reference/cli/dapr-invoke.md

 ## Description

-Invokes a Dapr app with an optional payload (deprecated, use invokePost)
+Invoke a method on a given Dapr application

 ## Usage